How Target Corp., the City of Minneapolis, and Hennepin County Created a Domestic Spy Program that Rolled Back Civil Rights on its Black Population

-Brutal policing, a corporate surveillance state, Jim Crow-like segregation, public-private corruption at the highest levels, none of it would be achieved without massive cooperation to systematically deny the voices of Black youth and adults in downtown Minneapolis.
+Brutal policing, a corporate surveillance state, Jim Crow-like segregation, public-private corruption at the highest levels, none of which would be achieved without massive cooperation to systematically deny the voices of Black youths and adults in downtown Minneapolis.

 An Ongoing Investigative Series by Contributor Marjaan Sirdar

 These reports reveal that the city of Minneapolis, Hennepin County, and multinational retail giant Target Corporation have engaged in a decades-long sweeping surveillance operation.
 This public-private partnership effectively hides the true nature of the downtown business community’s profit driven agenda which is to weaponize police and surveillance technologies to get rid of “undesirable” populations, especially Black youths.

 Target, who could have single-handedly reduced the local Black unemployment rate in Minneapolis — and consequently shrank racial disparities in homelessness — instead, engaged in systematic racial discrimination in hiring, funded draconian policing and prosecution, and profited from massive surveillance and big data, consequently rolling back civil rights on the city’s Black population.

 21st Century Jim Crow places Target Corp. squarely at the center of a decades-long racialized policing/surveillance program called the SafeZone that began in 2004 in downtown Minneapolis, and has since expanded to dozens of cities throughout the country via its “Safe City” initiative.

 Looking past its friendly title, this Orwellian program uses harsh policing for low-level “lifestyle” offenses such as petty retail crimes, which is essentially what Derek Chauvin killed George Floyd for, and zero-accountability prosecution for brutal cops to achieve its profit-driven agenda.